charmoniumQ/PROBE/probe_src/probe_frontend/README.md

 called "data arenas", while those in the `ops` directory are called "op arenas".

-- Each op arena is a binary file containing an arena header followed by zero or more raw op c-structs, followed by zero or more null bytes.
+- Each op arena is a binary file containing an arena header followed by zero or more op c structs, followed by zero or more null bytes.

-- Each data arena is a binary file containing and arena header followed by zero or more bytes of arbitrary data, followed by zero or more null bytes.
+- Each data arena is a binary file containing an arena header followed by zero or more bytes of arbitrary data, followed by zero or more null bytes.

 ### Probe log directory